michaeljets/bios611-tb/README.md

 The project uses Docker and Make to be reproducible.
 Docker is a software that manages environments and Make is a tool that builds files produced by the code, including the `report.pdf`, the summary of my analyses.

+There is also an R Shiny app that allows the user to interactively examine trends in TB statistics by individual countries.
+Instructions are included to run the Shiny app from Docker.

 Source data is included in this repository so the project should be self-contained without external dependencies.
 See below for more details on the data sources.